wisper-rpc/wisper-protocol/README.md

 # Wisper Protocol

-RPC (remote procedure call) is a way to invoke a method in a remote environment.
-There are a lot of protocols implementing--- JSON RPC...

-Wisper is derived from JSON-RPC but extends it in
+Wisper is an RPC protocol that defines how two different nodes should communicate.
+The protocol is heavily inspired by JSON RPC but extended to allow Class like operations.

 ### Features

 ###### Notification

-A message that does not require a response
+A simple fire and forget type of message that instructs a remote node to perform a method call with a bunch of parameters.

 ```json
 {